 Dependencies: The Forensic_SNP_Extractor-1.0.cpw contains all necessary files to execute the pipeline.
 (Abridged_genome_for_forensci_SNPs, Adapters.clc, and Forensic_SNP_locations.bed)

 Preparation: mport the developed CLC workflow by selecting the workflow icon from the upper right corner and selecting ‘manage workflows’.
 Then select the ‘install from file’ button along the bottom of the pop-up window.
-Select the Forensic_SNP_Extractor-1.0.cpw file and then choose where to place it within CLC (Recommended to be in the main CLC_Data level). *In some cases, a window will pop-up and inform you that and update needs to be applied to the workflow before it can be run..
+Select the Forensic_SNP_Extractor-1.0.cpw file and then choose where to place it within CLC (Recommended to be in the main CLC_Data level). *In some cases, a window will pop-up and inform you that and update needs to be applied to the workflow before it can be run.
 Full instructions on importing workflows can be found at http://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/752/index.php?manual=Installing_workflow.html

 To set a default output location for the exported coverage (*.tsv) from the workflow, double click on the box labelled ‘export mapping coverage’.
 A pop up window will appear and click on the ‘folder/magnifying glass’ icon to navigate to the desired folder for the output coverage files.